Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 America 250 Celebrations

-TFAS’s Leadership Lounge and Student BBQ events will celebrate America 250 with Patriotic-themed gatherings that bring students together in a relaxed setting to reflect on the American Founding, build community and celebrate the freedoms that define our nation.
+TFAS’s Leadership Lounge and Student BBQ events celebrate America 250 with Patriotic-themed gatherings that bring students together in a relaxed setting to reflect on the American Founding, build community and celebrate the freedoms that define our nation.

 TFAS Santiago - Student/Alumni Networking Dinner